-- Most effort in lexicon acquisition goes into a careful filtering of terms. - Predefined lexicons have many use cases until today (e.g., blocklists). - They play a smaller role in state-of-the-art NLP methods, though.
-Aside from the vocabularies of the models employed
+- Most effort in lexicon acquisition goes into a careful filtering of terms. - Predefined lexicons have many use cases until today (e.g., blocklists). - Even state-of-the-art NLP needs lexicons (e.g., a subword vocabulary).

 Lexicon matching

 - The identification of concepts in natural language texts, each being represented by a lexicon - This requires to decide when a matching term refers to a concept. - Main goals include to extract concept instances or to assess texts.